Tag Archive for: River Thames

 5. Discover murder holes at Chirk Castle

 From Chirk on the Llangollen Canal in North Wales, it takes just 40 minutes to cruise to Chirk Bank visitor moorings.
 From there, it takes around 30 minutes to walk up to Chirk Castle.
-Owned by the National Trust, Chirk Castle is one of several medieval marcher fortresses built on the Welsh-English border to keep the Welsh under English rule.
+Owned by the National Trust, Chirk Castle is one of several medieval marcher fortresses built on the Welsh-English border.
 Started in 1295, Chirk Castle had the most up-to-date defences of the time.
 These include round ‘drum’ towers that allowed archers a wide firing field, and created a ‘killing zone’ where the fields of fire overlapped.
-Today, visitors can explore the Castle’s lavishly furnished rooms and Adam Tower, complete with two-level dungeons, medieval toilets and murder holes.
-There are also 480 acres of parkland with walking trails to enjoy, and a glorious gardens to stroll through.
+Today, you can explore the Castle’s lavishly furnished rooms and Adam Tower, complete with two-level dungeons, medieval toilets and murder holes.
+There’s also 480 acres of parkland with walking trails to enjoy, and glorious gardens to stroll through.

 Best bank holiday canal boat city breaks